 Laura Loomer, the former Rebel Media contributor best known for stage-crashing a Donald Trump-themed production of Julius Caesar and blaming her car’s blown tires on probably fictional leftist saboteurs, has joined the exclusive but growing club of far-right Twitter personalities banned from Uber for racism.

-Loomer was in Lower Manhattan on Wednesday at the scene of terroristic car massacre, apparently with the intention of taking photos of random Muslims to harass them on social media.
+Loomer was in Lower Manhattan on Wednesday at the scene of a terroristic car massacre, apparently with the intention of taking photos of random Muslims to harass them on social media.
 In a series of cringe-inducing posts, the self-declared “Investigative Journalist” tweeted that “Someone needs to create a non Islamic form of @uber or @lyft because I never want to support another Islamic immigrant driver,” afterwards noting the supposedly high number of Muslim drivers was “extremely unfortunate and this is a conversation we need to have for our safety.”

 “I’m late to the NYPD press conference because I couldn’t find a non Muslim cab or @Uber @lyft driver for over 30 min!”, Loomer continued.
 “This is insanity.”